SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/request_matchers_and_responses.rst

 Request templates are defined in the :ref:`simulation_schema`.

+With each Request Matcher is a Response.
+This is what Hoverfly will serve back to the client when a match is successful.

 .. literalinclude:: ../../simulations/basic-simulation.json
    :lines: 25-32
    :linenos:
    :language: javascript

+Since JSON does not support binary data, binary responses are base64 encoded.
+This is denoted by the encodedBody field.
+Hoverfly automatically encodes and decodes the data during the export and import phases.

 .. literalinclude:: ../../simulations/basic-encoded-simulation.json
    :lines: 27-28